|Tunnel and Reservoir Plan|

 The 350 million gallon Majewski Reservoir was completed by the COE in 1998, at a cost of $45 million.
 Since its completion, the Majewski Reservoir has yielded over $250 million in flood damage reduction benefits to the three communities it serves.

 The McCook Reservoir is currently under construction and, when completed, the reservoir will have a total capacity of 10 BG.
 Phase 1 of the reservoir is planned to be completed by 2017.
-The McCook Reservoir will provide over $90 million per year in flood damage reduction benefits to 3,100,000 people in 37 communities.
+The McCook Reservoir will provide more than $114 million per year in flood damage reduction benefits to 3,100,000 people in 37 communities.

 The Thornton Reservoir will be constructed in two stages.
 The first stage, a temporary 3.1 BG Natural Resources Conservation Service (NRCS) reservoir called the Thornton Transitional Reservoir, was completed in March 2003 in the West Lobe of the Thornton Quarry.
 This reservoir provides overbank flood relief for 9 communities and has captured over 26 BG of flood water.
 The second stage is a permanent 7.9 BG combined NRCS/CUP reservoir, called the Thornton Composite Reservoir, to be located in the North Lobe of the Thornton Quarry.
 The Thornton Composite Reservoir is planned to be completed by 2015 and will provide $40 million per year in benefits to 556,000 people in 15 communities.